-The University's central headquarters is at Walton Hall, Milton Keynes, and it has four Faculty-aligned Student Recruitment and Support Centres (SRSC's) and national centres located in Scotland, Wales and Northern Ireland.
+The University's central headquarters is at Walton Hall, Milton Keynes, and national centres located in Scotland, Wales and Northern Ireland.
 Over 1,000 academic and research staff are employed by the University, the majority of whom are based at Walton Hall which is the administrative and operational centre of the University, and where most of the research is undertaken.

-The OU Graduate School launched in October 2016, and is a focal point for research degree community support.
+The OU Graduate School launched in October 2016, and is a focal point for research degree administration and support.
 It leads on the development of research degree community networks, partnerships and training pathways to support an open, engaged and digitally literate research student community.

 It promotes wellbeing and personal development and widening access to postgraduate opportunities.